-- a nine per cent decrease in the wholesale electricity price (WEP) determined by the Regulator for 2020-21 in accordance with the methodology set out in the Standing Office Price Approval Guideline; and
+The 2024-25 feed-in tariff rate, determined in accordance with the Regulator's 2022 Regulated Feed-in Tariff Rate Determination, is 17.8 per cent lower than the 2023-24 rate.
+The lower rate is due to a decrease in the wholesale electricity price calculated by the Regulator for 2024-25 in accordance with the methodology set out in the Standing Offer Price Approval Guideline.

 Regulated feed-in tariffs for customers